abmajith/bare_metal_embedded_os/rpi_3bplus_BM/README.md

 Once we have successfully seen a serial console message in the host computer, we will head to list the memory-mapped I/O (MMIO) addresses for the
 <a href="https://github.com/abmajith/bare_metal_embedded_os/tree/main/rpi_3bplus_BM/rsp_3b_mmioPeripherals" class="custom-link">Raspberry Pi 3 B+ and its peripherals</a>

+After having an abstract understanding of the memory-mapped I/O peripherals and ports, we will examine <a href="https://github.com/abmajith/bare_metal_embedded_os/tree/main/rpi_3bplus_BM/helloPeripheralSimplePartOne" class="custom-link">simple peripheral interfaces </a>
+including random number generations, delays (polling type), and power management interface.

+We are mostly following the intellectual guidance on how to develop a small embedded kernel, it is a well-documented and followed path in the embedded world.
+I mostly follow the book "Programming Embedded Systems" by Michael Barr.